rohanmr/Bubble-Loader-HTML-CSS/README.md

 # Bubble-Loader-HTML-CSS

-Download the Code and Open in Vs Code.
+Download the Code and Open it in Vs Code.

+Install VS Code Extension Live Server.

 Run on Live-Server.